UK ex-police chiefs charged over 1989 stadium disaster that killed 96

-LONDON Prosecutors on Wednesday announced criminal charges against six people including ex-police chiefs over the 1989 Hillsborough soccer stadium crush in which 96 fans died, Britain's worst sporting disaster.
+LONDON (Reuters) - Prosecutors on Wednesday announced criminal charges against six people including ex-police chiefs over the 1989 Hillsborough soccer stadium crush in which 96 fans died, Britain's worst sporting disaster.

 The charges related to the deaths and also to an alleged subsequent cover-up by police of their own catastrophic mistakes.